Hi,

 I hold a PhD in law from KU Leuven, where I defended my dissertation on EU foreign relations federalism in 2019.
 A revised version was published by Oxford University Press in 2023.
+I also hold an MSc in Global Politics from the London School of Economics.
 I’ve held visiting positions at KU Leuven, the University of Michigan Law School, and the Université de Montréal, and previously trained at the Court of Justice of the European Union.

 Recent Blog Posts